-It’s been a long journey to the top for Tyler “Ninja” Blevins.
-But at 26 years old, he’s the king of Twitch.
+It’s been a long journey to the top for Ninja.
+But at 28 years old, he’s one of the most popular names in gaming.

-By May 2018, he had more than 188,000 subscribers, a number that dropped by 40,000 in June after taking two days off for E3 2018.
-These days, he has over 12 million Twitch followers and he broke the internet when he streamed Fortnite with Drake to over 600,000 viewers.
+By May 2018, he had more than 188,000 Twitch subscribers, a number that dropped by 40,000 in June after taking two days off for E3 2018.
+These days, though, Ninja streams on Mixer, a streaming platform owned by Microsoft.

 Ninja started out as a competitive Halo player in 2009, beginning with Halo 3 and competing in the game for the next seven years through to Halo 5.
 He competed for teams like Cloud9, Team Liquid, and Renegades, winning a number of tournaments including the MLG Fall Championship 2012.

 While still competing in Halo, Ninja branched out into streaming.
 He started out streaming Halo, and added games like Titanfall and Call of Duty to his schedule.
 Eventually, he picked up H1Z1, and battle royale titles took him into the next phase of his career.

 After H1Z1 came PlayerUnknown’s Battlegrounds and Ninja joined Luminosity Gaming.
 He won the PUBG Gamescom Invitational squads event and moved on to full-time streaming with Fortnite.
 And that’s when things exploded.